Karlntsib/Plix-Node/README.md

 sbt node-it/docker
 ```

 - Run all tests.
-You can increase or decrease number of parallel running tests by changing `waves.it.max-parallel-suites`
+You can increase or decrease number of parallel running tests by changing `plix.it.max-parallel-suites`
 system property:
 ```bash
 sbt -Dwaves.it.max-parallel-suites=1 node-it/test